 - Comparable Products.
 We expect the system to be consistent with systems that are in some way comparable.
 This includes other products in the same product line; competitive products, services, or systems; or products that are not in the same category but which process the same data; or alternative processes or algorithms.

 - Claims.
-We consider that the system should be consistent with things important people say about it, whether in writing (references specifications, design documents, manuals…) or in conversation (meetings, public announcements, lunchroom conversations…).
+We expect the system to be consistent with things important people say about it, whether in writing (references specifications, design documents, manuals, whiteboard sketches…) or in conversation (meetings, public announcements, lunchroom conversations…).

 - Product.
 We expect each element of the system (or product) to be consistent with comparable elements in the same system.